Summary of quartz versus granite

-- Quartz countertops are just as strong as granite but have the added benefit of being more flexible.
-This makes them easier to work with during the installation process.
+- Quartz countertops are just as strong as granite but have the added benefit of being more flexible making them less likely to chip or crack.

 - Quartz is non-porous and does not require any sealing - ever.
-These stones offer a virtually no-maintenance material solution for countertops.
+These stones offer a virtually maintenance free kitchen work surface.

-- These counters are also very durable but they cannot be considered indestructible either.
-They are stain-resistant as well so dropping a glass of wine on them simply requires a quick cleanup.
+- While very durable they cannot be considered indestructible.
+They are stain-resistant so dropping a glass of wine on them simply requires a quick cleanup.

-- One drawback that you should definitely take note of is these counters can discolor over time when exposed to direct sunlight.
-If you have a part of your counter that receives some of the UV rays from the sun while another part doesn’t, over time you may see a color difference.
+- One drawback that you should definitely take note of is thequartz can discolor over time when exposed to direct sunlight.
+If part of your counter receives strong UV rays from the sun while another part doesn’t, over time you may see a color difference.

 Here are some of the most important drawbacks and benefits of granite that you need to know:

-- The appearance is not uniform.
-These stones are coming right out of the earth and are not perfectly designed by nature.
+- They are not uniform in color or appearance.
 For some this will be a benefit while others will consider it to be a drawback.

-- Countertops made of granite are extremely durable but should not be considered to be indestructible.
-It is a natural rock and can break or chip if subjected to heavy abuse.
-For regular day-to-day activities though, and with proper maintenance, this is a countertop that can last for a lifetime and beyond.
+- Granite is extremely durable but should not be considered indestructible.
+It is a natural rock and can break or chip if abused, but if they aren't abused and are properly maintained they'll last a lifetime.

-There’s no doubt that with either product you’re going to have to be digging deep into your pockets.
-A slab of granite is usually priced starting at $60 a square foot but the prices rise quickly from that point on.
-For quartz countertops, you’ll generally be paying anywhere from $67 up to $95 per square foot.
-For a 28 ft.² counter made of quartz you’ll have to budget for approximately $2200 – $3100.
+There’s no doubt that with either product you’re going to have to dig deep into your pockets.
+For a 28 ft.² counter made of quartz you’ll have to budget for approximately $2000 - $3000.
 Here are some more details to help you get a closer estimate.

-All in all, you may have to pay slightly more for granite, but the cost difference won’t be all that significant.
-The important thing is to choose a budget and then do your best to stay within it by choosing the quartz or granite stone that you think will look fantastic displayed in your kitchen.
+All in all, you may have to pay slightly more for quartz, but the cost difference probably won’t be all that significant unless you have a very large kitchen.
+The important thing is to choose a budget and then do your best to stay within it.

 When it comes to aesthetics…